juanestuniga/password-generator/README.md

 # Password Generator

-A website to generate random passwords. w
+A website to generate random passwords.

 ## Project Description
 This is a webite with a random password genreator.
 It gives the user the option of length and the use of special charactrers, numbers, uppercase and lower case letters.